Monday, 27 February 2012

 I hate to think what might have happened had we known.
 I might have panicked, wanted that imperfect baby out of me as soon as possible, disgusted by her imperfections.
 Perhaps I would have wanted to keep the little life that was moving inside of me and my husband not...what then?
 Perhaps we would both have rallied and strengthened ourselves in time.
 Who knows...

 But I am not, and would never be one to judge any decision that any mother makes.
 We cannot understand another's path unless we have walked in their shoes, understood their circumstances and family backgrounds.
 The same goes for those who feel they cannot cope with Down's Syndrome when it surprises them on birth day, and choose to offer their child up for adoption.
 I say with honesty that it crossed my mind back then, and had it not been for supportive family, friends and community, who knows what fallout we would be suffering now.
+A fallout that would last a lifetime.

 All I can say, with a smile of pride on my face from where I stand now, is that Down's Syndrome alone is not a reason to terminate a pregnancy or give away a much wanted child.
 We must not judge, but support.
 We must dispel fear with love and humour.
 We must enlighten the ignorant with beautiful examples of our fully rounded children leading happy integrated lives.
-We must all include and integrate everyone into our society.

 Live, love, laugh, learn, eat, drink, dance, make friends, enjoy nature...what more do any of us want out of life.